 There are a few reasons why piperacillin/tazobactam (Zosyn) is not usually my first choice for a broad-spectrum gram-negative agent in the ED.
 First, at my institution, the Pseudomonas aeruginosa susceptibilities to pip-tazo are lower than that for cefepime.
-Second, do we really need the anaerobic coverage that pip-tazo provides for every sick patient?
-Pip-tazo is great for empiric treatment of intra-abdominal and severe diabetic foot infections, but may not be needed for a healthcare associated pneumonia.
-Third, with its frequent dosing (every 6 hours), too often the second dose is missed if the patient is still boarding in the ED.
+Second, pip-tazo does not have great CNS penetration, especially compared to ceftriaxone, cefepime, or even meropenem.
+Third, do we really need the anaerobic coverage that pip-tazo provides for every sick patient?
+Pip-tazo is great for empiric treatment of intra-abdominal and severe diabetic foot infections, but may not be needed for a hospital-acquired pneumonia.
+Fourth, with its frequent dosing (every 6 hours), too often the second dose is missed if the patient is still boarding in the ED.

 Don’t get me wrong, pip-tazo is a great drug.
 I just want to have it around in the future to treat difficult gram-negative and anaerobic infections.

 Two abstracts presented at the 2012 Society of Critical Care Medicine meeting suggested that patients who received vancomycin PLUS pip-tazo OR pip-tazo alone had a higher risk of developing acute kidney injury (AKI) compared to patients who received vancomycin alone.